alexkolo/strategic-ai/services.md

 </div>

 **Ensure your AI models are built on a foundation of high-quality, reliable data.**
 Industrial sensor data is often complex, heterogeneous, and noisy.
-My experience in astrophysics (handling petabytes of complex data) and at Metroscope (processing diverse client data from >10 industrial plants) has equipped me to:
+My experience in astrophysics (handling petabytes of complex data) and at an PdM SaaS provider (processing diverse client data from >10 industrial plants) has equipped me to:

 - **Design & Implement Custom ETL Pipelines:** Develop automated workflows to ingest, clean, validate, transform, and structure raw sensor data, making it ready for advanced analytics.
-- **Automate Data Quality Checks & Anomaly Correction:** Implement KI-gestützte Plausibilitätschecks and routines for automated data cleansing and interpolation, ensuring data consistency.
+- **Automate Data Quality Checks & Anomaly Correction:** Implement AI-empowered plausibility checks and routines for automated data cleansing and interpolation, ensuring data consistency.
 - **Optimize Data Handling for Scalability:** Build pipelines that can efficiently process large volumes of time-series data.

 **Benefit for your ISV/Tech Company:** Build a reliable data foundation for all your analytics, ensure your algorithms perform optimally by feeding them clean, well-structured data, and reduce manual data preparation efforts for your team and your clients.